neo0day/PrincetonAlgorithms/README.md

 # Princeton Algorithms Solution Manual
-Solutions to Princeton's Algorithms Coding Exercises for self-paced study of Algorithms
+Solutions to Princeton's Algorithms Coding Exercises for self-paced study of Algorithms (4th Edition) by Robert Sedgewick and Kevin Wayne